Rpoddar1953/Interactive-Lab-Hub/Lab 2/README.md

 **Please indicate anyone you collaborated with on this Lab here.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+**For this entire lab I worked with Shivani Doshi (sgd73), we worked on the code for the clock and the video together, our code is the same except for in image.py where we experimented slightly differently.
+Here is Shivani's repo: https://github.com/shivanidoshi26/Interactive-Lab-Hub/tree/Spring2021/Lab%202.**

 ## Prep

 [Lab prep](prep.md) is extra long this week!
 Make sure you read it over in time to prepare for lab on Wednesday.